 Knowing that someone is experiencing amenorrhea is not enough to make a diagnosis — this requires more individualized medical attention.

 “If your period has gone AWOL, your first stop is to your doctor to rule out medical or anatomical causes,” says Bohnengel.
-“The most common causes of a missed period is pregnancy or lactation/breastfeeding.”
+“The most common causes of a missed period are pregnancy or lactation/breastfeeding.”

-However, other causes can include a pituitary tumor (which can be benign, but may throw off hormones), a hormonal condition like PCOS or hypothyroidism, side effects for medications, or uterine scarring (especially after a procedure like a D&C or fibroid removal), according to Bohnengel.
+However, other causes can include a pituitary tumor (which can be benign, but may throw off hormones), a hormonal condition like PCOS or hypothyroidism, side effects of medications, or uterine scarring (especially after a procedure like a D&C or fibroid removal), according to Bohnengel.

 If there’s no medical cause, it could be lifestyle-related.

 “Once you've ruled out these medical conditions, it's time to look at your lifestyle,” says Bohnengel.
-“Chronic stress to your system can cause the hypothalamus in your brain to tune down hormone signaling to your ovaries, preventing or blocking ovulation (bye, bye period).”
+“Chronic stress to your system can cause the hypothalamus in your brain to tune down hormone signaling to your ovaries, preventing or blocking ovulation (bye-bye period).”

-Issues like under-eating, over-exercising, insomnia, and mental or emotional stress can all be factors here too.
+Issues like under-eating, over-exercising, insomnia, and mental or emotional stress can all be factors here, too.

 What role can nutrition and eating habits play in menstrual cycles?